23 Questions & Answers About Steroids

 However, steroids are legal to use when a person has been prescribed them for medicinal purposes.

-For example, a man suffering from hypogonadism can be prescribed testosterone cypionate for TRT (testosterone replacement therapy), to bring his levels back into a normal range.
+For example, we can prescribe a man suffering from hypogonadism testosterone cypionate for TRT (testosterone replacement therapy), to bring his levels back into a normal range.

 Anabolic steroids used to be legal for recreational purposes, with bodybuilders from the golden era simply making an appointment with their doctor (if they wanted to take Dianabol) to build more muscle.